Oil spill: Cleanup and recovery

 A U.S. Air Force Reserve plane sprays Corexit dispersant over the Deepwater Horizon oil spill in the Gulf of Mexico.

 Clean-up efforts after the Exxon Valdez oil spill.

 A US Navy oil spill response team drills with a "Harbour Buster high-speed oil containment system".

-Cleanup and recovery from an oil spill is difficult and depends upon many factors, including the type of oil spilled, the temperature of the water (affecting evaporation and biodegradation), and the types of shorelines and beaches involved.
+Cleanup and recovery from an oil spill is difficult and contingent on many factors, including the type of oil spilled, the temperature of the water (affecting evaporation and biodegradation), and the types of shorelines and beaches involved.
+The accurate determination and prediction of the severity and movement of the spill is critical in determining effective response methods.
 Physical cleanups of oil spills are also very expensive.
 Until the 1960s, the best method for remediation consisted of putting straw on the spill and retrieving the oil-soaked straw manually.
 Chemical remediation is the norm as of the early 21st century, using compounds that can herd and thicken oil for physical recovery, disperse oil in the water, or facilitate burning the oil off.
 The future of oil cleanup technology is likely the use of microorganisms such as Fusobacteriota (formerly Fusobacteria), species demonstrate potential for future oil spill cleanup because of their ability to colonize and degrade oil slicks on the sea surface.

 There are three kinds of oil-consuming bacteria.
 Sulfate-reducing bacteria (SRB) and acid-producing bacteria are anaerobic, while general aerobic bacteria (GAB) are aerobic.
 These bacteria occur naturally and will act to remove oil from an ecosystem, and their biomass will tend to replace other populations in the food chain.
 The chemicals from the oil which dissolve in water, and hence are available to bacteria, are those in the water associated fraction of the oil.
-Oil Spill Eater II is a highly used first response tool, with over 89,000 cleanups permanently removing up to 99% of the oil from large spills over 120,000 gallons.
-OSE II was used on the Exxon Valdez spill, as well as the BP Macondo spill in the Gulf of Mexico.
-OSE II has been successfully used Globally, since 1989.
-OSE II does not have the limitations of other oil spill products and processes.